DinoChiesa/Apigee-Edge-OIDC-Demonstration/consent-ui/Readme.md

+## Further Notes

+* Apigee Edge can integrate with a login-and-consent app for OpenID Connect can be implemented in any language.
+We used nodejs here just because it's easy.

+* This login-and-consent app is a demonstration, and should not be used in production.
+It exhibits insecure behavior.
+For example, it logs inbound POST payloads, which themselves contain passwords.
+It also allows the form postback to specify userinfo and other data, rather than relying on server-side cookies.
+DO NOT use this app for production.

 ## Appendix: Requests handled Here

 You ought to be able to use this webapp as-is, with just the configuration described above.